exercism/javascript/exercises/concept/fruit-picker/.docs/introduction.md

 ## Callback functions

 Callback functions are functions passed as arguments.
-This programming pattern facilitates creating a sequence of function calls in both synchronous and asynchronous contexts.
+This programming pattern creates a sequence of function calls in both synchronous and asynchronous programming.
 Writing a callback function is no different from writing a function; however, the callback function must match the signature defined by the calling function.

 ```javascript
 const squareLength = 5;